Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 • Any liver enzyme >10x the upper limit of normal

-• Elevated enzymes plus symptoms: jaundice (yellow skin/eyes), right upper quadrant pain, dark urine, pale stool, significant fatigue
+• Elevated enzymes plus symptoms: jaundice (yellowing of skin or eyes), right-upper-quadrant pain, dark urine, pale stool, significant fatigue

-• Elevated enzymes that don’t normalize after 4–6 weeks of lifestyle changes
+• Elevated enzymes that don’t normalize after 4–6 weeks of addressing an obvious cause

-• Elevated enzymes plus known risk factors for liver disease (heavy alcohol use, viral hepatitis exposure, family history)
+• Elevated enzymes plus known risk factors (heavy alcohol use, viral hepatitis exposure, family history of liver disease)

-• Any combination of elevated enzymes plus other abnormal results (elevated bilirubin, elevated INR/PT)
+• Elevated enzymes alongside other abnormal results (elevated bilirubin, elevated INR/PT)

-Mild enzyme elevation (1–2x normal) without symptoms and with clear modifiable cause (recent heavy drinking, new medication, recent intense exercise) can reasonably be rechecked in 4–8 weeks after addressing the cause.
-But “keep an eye on it” shouldn’t mean ignoring it — it means actually following up.
+Mild elevation (≈1–2x normal) with no symptoms and a clear, modifiable cause — recent heavy drinking, a new medication, a hard workout — can reasonably be rechecked in 4–8 weeks after addressing it.
+But “keep an eye on it” should mean actually following up, not ignoring it.

 More Reading

-What Is MASLD/NAFLD? →Alcohol and Liver Health →Liver Health Supplements: What Actually Works →DHM Liver Health Study: 2026 RCT →
+What Is MASLD/NAFLD? →Alcohol and Liver Health →Liver Health Supplements: What Actually Works →DHM and Liver Health: What the Research Shows →

-Hovenia is a Canadian liver health supplement company.
-Products support liver health — they are not intended to diagnose, treat, cure, or prevent any disease.
+Reviewed for accuracy against the cited primary literature.
+Hovenia is a liver-health supplement company; our product supports healthy liver function and is not intended to diagnose, treat, cure, or prevent any disease.
 Elevated liver enzymes require physician evaluation.
 This statement has not been evaluated by the FDA or Health Canada.

 Be first to try Hovenia